Functions and Benefits of NC’s Wetlands

 Clean Water

-Wetlands help clean the water that passes through them before it reaches streams, rivers, estuaries, and the ocean.
+Wetlands help clean water passing through them before it reaches streams, rivers, estuaries, and the ocean.
 In North Carolina, many cities and towns get their drinking water from rivers.

 Water Supply

-Water supply is very important to living things.
+Water supply is essential to living things.
 Wetlands help replace water in underground sources and reservoirs by holding it after rainfall and slowly releasing it into the ground.

 Flood Control